HoangDat47/flutter_lab/README.md

 - This is a simple magic 8 ball app.
 - The app has an image of a magic 8 ball that changes when the user shakes the phone.
 - The app has a button that allows the user to shake the phone.

+5. **Xylophone**
+- This is a simple xylophone app.
+- The app has colored buttons that play different notes when the user taps on them.
+- The app has a button that allows the user to play a song.

+6. **Quizzler**
+- This is a simple quiz app.
+- The app has a question and four answer choices.
+- The app has a progress bar that shows the user's progress.

 ##### Testing Instructions